sg893052/sonic-buildimage/spytest/data_driven_testing.md

                 acl_set.config.type = self.ConfigType
         if target_attr == "ConfigType":
             return acl_set.config.type
-        # ConfigDescription
-        if self.ConfigDescription is not None:
-            if content == "config" or content == "all": acl_set.config.description = self.ConfigDescription
-        if target_attr == "ConfigDescription":
-            return acl_set.config.description

         # StateName
         if self.StateName is not None:
             if content == "state" or content == "all":